Virasoro Symmetry in Neural Network Field Theories: Introduction

-\textit{Introduction.---} The interface between theoretical physics and machine learning \cite{Carleo:2019ptp} has revealed a deep correspondence between Neural Networks (NNs) and Quantum Field Theory (QFT).
-In the infinite width limit, the output of a randomly initialized network converges to a Gaussian Process governed by a kernel $K(x,y)$ \cite{Neal:1996,NIPS1996_ae5e3ce4, Lee:2017wiy}, effectively defining a free field theory \cite{Halverson:2020trp, Halverson:2021aot}.
-Finite-width corrections induce non-Gaussian interactions, providing a framework to simulate renormalization group flows and neural effective actions \cite{Dyer:2019uzd,Yaida:2020, Roberts:2021principles, Erdmenger:2022tqi, Grosvenor:2022edge, Schoenholz:2016}.
+The interface between theoretical physics and machine learning has evolved rapidly from a collection of isolated applications into a coherent discipline \cite{Carleo:2019ptp}.
+A cornerstone of this program is the correspondence between Neural Networks (NNs) and [Quantum] Field Theory ([Q]FT).
+It is now well-established that in the limit of infinite width, the output of a randomly initialized neural network converges to a Gaussian Process (GP) governed by a kernel function $K(x,y)$ \cite{Neal:1996, NIPS1996_ae5e3ce4, Lee:2017wiy}.
+This correspondence identifies the ensemble of untrained networks with a free field theory, where the kernel plays the role of the propagator \cite{Halverson:2020trp, Halverson:2021aot}.
+Finite-width corrections subsequently generate non-Gaussian interaction terms, providing a rigorous framework to simulate renormalization group flows and neural effective actions \cite{Dyer:2019uzd, Yaida:2020, Roberts:2021principles, Erdmenger:2022tqi}.

-Central to the development of this program is building NNs that encode spacetime symmetries.
-While global conformal invariance ($SO(d+1,1)$) has been achieved via embedding space formalism \cite{Halverson:2024axc} and extended to include conformal defects \cite{Billo:2016cpy, Capuozzo:2025ozt}, these constructions typically yield GFFs.
-While respecting global conformal symmetries, for generic scaling dimensions, these GFFs lack a local, conserved stress-energy tensor $T_{\mu\nu}$ satisfying conformal Ward identities.
-For NN-FTs with arbitrary dimensional input space, this would present an obstruction to the standard computation of Weyl anomalies but would still allow for the computation of correlation functions and OPEs.
-In two dimensions (2d), though, this is a fatal deficit: without a local $T(z)$, we cannot construct Virasoro generators $L_n$, and thus no local conformal symmetry.
-The lack of local conformal symmetry in 2d presents a significant barrier to the application of the NN-FT formalism to the study of, e.g., low dimensional critical phenomena and string theory.

-In this Letter, we construct a neural architecture---the \textit{Log-Kernel Network} (LK)---that supports a local stress tensor and demonstrate the emergence of the Virasoro algebra in NN-FTs.
-We validate this construction by computing the central charge $c=1$ and the spectrum of vertex operators for a theory of 2d free bosons.
-We then construct the Neural Majorana Fermion (NMF) and demonstrate the emergence of the super-Virasoro algebra.
-Finally, we demonstrate the robustness of the framework by identifying conformal boundary conditions in bosonic and fermionic NN-FTs.
+However, a field theory is defined not just by its correlations, but by its symmetries.
+In the broader context of Geometric Deep Learning \cite{Bronstein:2021}, there has been significant progress in constructing architectures that respect Euclidean symmetries (rotation, translation) and global group invariants.
+Recently, this has been extended to conformal symmetry: by embedding the input space $\mathbb{R}^d$ into the projective null cone of $\mathbb{R}^{d+1,1}$, neural networks can be constructed to respect the global conformal group $SO(d+1,1)$ \cite{Halverson:2024axc}.
+While these constructions are elegant, they typically yield Generalized Free Fields (GFFs).
+GFFs are fully conformally invariant, but they lack a local conserved stress-energy tensor $T_{\mu\nu}$.